KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 include a clear description of the change and why it is necessary.
 Non-porting related changes must be accompanied by a waiver (see below).

-Note: When cherry-picking patches on top of release tag, please use `git cherry-pick -x` to include original commit hash in the commit message.
+NOTE: When cherry-picking patches on top of release tag, please use `git cherry-pick -x` to include original commit hash in the commit message.

 Conformance statement (4) must be included in a file called `STATEMENT-<adopter>`